sporeball/naz/README.md

   - 10 - outputs a newline
   - 32-126 - outputs an ASCII value
 - `p` - divides the register by the value before it, then sets the register equal to the remainder.
+- `r` - sets the register equal to the ASCII value of the *n*-th character of the input string, then removes that character from the input.
 - `s` - subtracts the value before it from the register.
 - `v` - variable command:
   - opcode 0 - sets the register equal to a variable.